GEANT/CAT/tutorials/UserAPI.md

 Also for backwards compatibility, by default API rund in version 1 mode, you van specify version 2 behaviour by setting api_version to value 2,

-This documentation is for varsion 2 of the API.
+This documentation is for version 2 of the API.

 Most calls require an additional argument as well, where you need to provide an internal CAT identifier of the object that you require.
 The values of these identifiers